Drug Detox Treatment

 Drug detox is not “always” needed to begin recovery.
 But depending on the substances misused, the duration of use, and amount used on a daily basis, it is often an important first step before beginning substance use addiction treatment.

 It cannot be stressed enough that detox should always be performed under professional supervision or in a dedicated inpatient program with a trained and experienced detox staff.

-Substance use detox tends to last approximately seven days, depending on the severity of the addiction and withdrawal, as well as the substance in question.
+Substance use detox tends to last approximately seven days, depending on the severity of the addiction and post acute withdrawal, as well as the substance in question.

 Opioid and Opiate Detox